GoblinArchives/LiminalHorror/Game Design/Website-Building Resources.md

 parent: Annotated Archive of Game Design
 decription: Resources for creating and hosting your own website, for free.
 ---
+# Website-Building Resources

-# A Note About This Website
+## A Note About This Website
 Launching this site was one of the first things I did after writing Liminal Horror.
 I used the framework created by Yochai Gal for his Cairn website as the bones to build my own (much like the original system).
 Long before I bought a domain, or really knew how to do it, I followed how-tos and looked at free resources to figure out how to edit and launch my own.

 A quick overview of Github/Jekyll Sites: